t10chap/cocktail-finder/README.md

 ## cocktail-finder

-By Gabriel Ng, Tevin Rawls, Chris Anderson
+By Gabriel Ng and Tevin Rawls